dustinpfister/phaser_finger_lakes_reuse/README.md

 ## Zero Player Game - R0+

-As of R5 I am just focusing on taking this project in a zero player game direction, like that of [progress quest](https://en.wikipedia.org/wiki/Progress_Quest).
-A game like this is also often known as a [True Idle game](https://www.reddit.com/r/incremental_games/comments/2kfozg/where_are_the_true_idle_games/).
-So in other words a kind of game where there is no human input at all, and thus all progression happens by way of logic that updates the state of AI controlled players.
+For much of the development of this project I have been taking Finger lakes Reuse in a zero player game direction, like that of [progress quest](https://en.wikipedia.org/wiki/Progress_Quest).
 In R8 I started to stop support of taking direct control over a player object instance, as yet another step in this direction.
+Still I am now thinking that the main game will not be a true idle game, as I want to allow the player to take all kinds of manual actions that have to do with managing a thrift store.

-However I would like to work on some drafts making use of the code in this over all project that will still be the kind of game that involve direct user interaction.
+I would still like to work on some drafts making use of the code the provides direct user interaction over workers.
+This would make sense if the aim is to create a game that is a kind of worker simulator for training purposes.
 It is just that I have to start making sacrifices when it comes to all the various ideas I have for the main game.
-Other ideas for a single player game, as well as the possibility of multiplayer, should be pulled out into side projects that may or may not ever progress into anything.
+Other ideas for a single player games, as well as the possibility of multiplayer, and a whole lot of other ideas, should be pulled out into side projects that may or may not ever progress into much of anything.

 ## Progress thus far

 Progress on the development of this game has been very slow because of various factors including my real life job at Finger Lakes reuse.
-I am very much determined to see this one threw, so it would make sense to write a bit about the current status and direction of this game.
-As of R7 much of the core code that I want is very much in place at least.
-There is still a lot more to do in terms of working out bugs, and making the game playable for most people.
+I am very much determined to see this one threw though, so it would make sense to write a bit about the current status and direction of this game.
+Much of the core of the game is in place, but there is still a lot more to do in terms of working out bugs, and making the game playable, rather than having a weird alpha project kind of vibe going on with it.

 ### R8 ( done 09/09/2025 ) - People DataBase